janXpaulus/DUO/README.md

 Experiencing issues?
 Have suggestions or feedback?
 Our support team is here to help!
 Contact us at [support@duoapp.de](mailto:support@duoapp.de) for assistance.

+## Documentation of further development work

+The documentation of further development work can be found in this OneDrive Word document: https://1drv.ms/w/s!AjdXc3CRAPcPiOpgZtvCdPrwOVT-fw?e=H9kqpg

 Thank you for choosing DUO – where friends connect, compete, and celebrate the love for card games.
 Enjoy playing!